AndrewBroz/cronli5/README.md

 (`,`), hyphens (`-`), and slashes (`/`).

 `cronli5` is a good library to use if you need to display an English language interpretation of a cron pattern in a Node or in a browser environment.
+If you need to do other things with cron patterns, consider a library like [Later.js] [later]. [prettycron][prettycron] may also meet your needs as an interpreter.

 ## Installation